xrcouture/interoperability/APIdocs.md

 ## Why
   This API largely solves the problem of interoperability.
 It connects multiple platforms together and allow them to access each other wearables.
-  Makes more user to explore the platform where they can use their existing wearables.
+  The integration of this API in the platform allows expanded offering to it's users, which in turn makes more user to explore the platform where they can use their existing wearables.
   This serves as an entry to the "Open Metaverse".

 ---

 ## What is the benefit of using the API
   The API provides seamless and easy integration with the platforms.
 The API paves way to integrate your digital fashion wearables purchased from a marketplace or an in-Game purchase to be used across different platforms no matter about their formats.
-Both parties can be benfitied by this approach and it creates additional revenue flow
+A win-win solution for both the platform and XRC by this approach and it creates additional revenue flow.

 ---